-The Issuer Travis County Municipal Utility District No. 19 (the "District"), a political subdivision of the State of Texas, is located in Travis County, Texas.
+The Issuer Travis County Municipal Utility District No. 20 (the "District"), a political subdivision of the State of Texas, is located in Travis County, Texas.
 See "THE DISTRICT."
-The Issue \$15,285,000 Unlimited Tax Road Bonds, Series 2024 (the "Bonds") are issued pursuant to a resolution (the "Bond Resolution") of the District's Board of Directors.
-The Bonds will be issued as fully registered bonds maturing in the years and in the amounts shown on the inside cover page hereof.
+The Issue \$15,885,000 Unlimited Tax Road Bonds, Series 2024 (the "Bonds") are issued pursuant to a resolution (the "Bond Resolution") of the District's Board of Directors.
+The Bonds will be issued as fully registered bonds maturing in the years and in the amounts shown on the cover hereof.
 Interest on the Bonds accrues from the Date of Delivery (expected to be June 13, 2024), at the rates shown on the inside cover page hereof, and is payable on March 1, 2025, and on each September 1 and March 1 thereafter until the earlier of maturity or prior redemption.
 The Bonds maturing on and after September 1, 2035, are subject to redemption, in whole or in part, at the option of the District, prior to their maturity dates, on September 1, 2034, or on any date thereafter.
 Upon redemption, the Bonds will be payable at a price of par plus accrued interest to the date of redemption.
 See "THE BONDS - Redemption Provisions."
 Source of Payment The Bonds are payable from an annual ad valorem tax, without legal limitation as to rate or amount, levied upon all taxable property within the District (see "TAX PROCEDURES").
-The Bonds are obligations of the District and are not obligations of the State of Texas, Travis County, the City of Leander, or any other political subdivision or agency other than the District.
+The Bonds are obligations of the District and are not obligations of the State of Texas, Travis County, the City of Leander or any other political subdivision or agency other than the District.
 See "THE BONDS - Source of and Security for Payment."
 Use of Proceeds Proceeds from sale of the Bonds will be used, in part, to reimburse the Developer (as hereinafter defined) for the construction costs shown herein under "USE AND DISTRIBUTION OF BOND PROCEEDS."
 Bond proceeds will also be used to capitalize twelve months of interest on the Bonds, to pay developer interest, and to pay certain costs associated with the issuance of the Bonds.
-Payment Record The District has previously issued three series of unlimited tax bonds of which \$13,660,000 principal amount was outstanding as of March 1, 2024 (the "Outstanding Bonds").
+Payment Record The District has previously issued four series of unlimited tax bonds, of which \$22,540,000 principal amount was outstanding as of March 1, 2024 (the "Outstanding Bonds").
 The District has never defaulted in the payment of principal and interest on its previously issued bonds.
-Municipal Bond Rating and Insurance The District has not applied for an underlying rating on the Bonds.
-However, the District has applied for a bond insurance policy to guarantee the scheduled payment of principal and interest on the Bonds.
+Municipal Bond Rating and Insurance the District of "Baa3."
+The fee associated with the rating assigned to the District by Moody's will be paid by the District; however, the fee associated with ratings provided by other agencies will be at the expense of the Initial Purchaser.
+The District has applied for a bond insurance policy to guarantee the scheduled payment of principal and interest on the Bonds.
 The purchase of municipal bond insurance, if available, will be at the option and expense of the Initial Purchaser.
-See "INVESTMENT CONSIDERATIONS - Bond Insurance Risk Factors" and "MUNICIPAL BOND INSURANCE AND RATING."
-Legal Opinion Allen Boone Humphries Robinson LLP, Bond Counsel, Austin, Texas.
+See "INVESTMENT CONSIDERATIONS - Bond Insurance Risk Factors" and "MUNICIPAL BOND" Legal Opinion INSURANCE AND RATING."Allen Boone Humphries Robinson LLP, Bond Counsel, Austin, Texas.
 Financial Advisor Specialized Public Finance Inc., Austin, Texas.
 Disclosure Counsel Norton Rose Fulbright US LLP, Austin Texas.
-Engineer Pape-Dawson Engineers, Inc., Austin, Texas.
-Paying Agent/Registrar UMB Bank, N.A., Austin, Texas.